ka8725/ka8725/README.md

 ✅ [Member of the Toptal community](https://www.toptal.com/resume/andrey-koleshko) - the **top 3% software talents** company.

 ✅ Problem solver who enjoys making things as simple as possible.
+See [an example with proof](https://x.com/ka8725/status/1827818448224731223).

 ✅ The sole author of a book [Rake Task Management Essentials](https://www.packtpub.com/product/rake-task-management-essentials/9781783280773).